 Pre-Kindergarten at St. Mary Catholic School is an enriching full day program.
-There are two options for parents for the 2016-2017 school year; three day program (M,W,F) or five day program.
+There are several options for parents for the 2021-2022 school year;

 Daily, students participate in “Prayer circle time”, interactive educational videos, and whole group/small group learning experience.
 St. Mary Catholic School structures Pre-kindergarten at a more advanced level in order for students to be better prepared for educational success.

 Student progress is reported 3 times per year through an in-depth report card and conferences are scheduled with parents at least once a semester.